Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 GeoJson cannot be used in all cases inside a JSON-LD.
 So the representation uses the data type `http://www.opengis.net/ont/geosparql#wktLiteral` of the [OGC standard].
 The deprecated datatype `http://geovocab.org/geometry#asWKT` is no more used.
+For coordinates, the data type is the api one, `geometry:geography:coordinates`.

 ```json
 {